 With whom in EASA can I speak about this process?

-Please use the mailbox below for any queries regarding this process.
+Please use the mailboxes below, as applicable, for any queries regarding this process.

 What is the fee charged?

 Provided acceptance of the application, applicants will be charged 2 hours at the applicable hourly rate, as per Annex to the Commission Implementing Regulation (EU) (EU) 2019/2153 of 16 December 2019 - on the fees and charges levied by the European Union Aviation Safety Agency- Part II.